 - Assignments & final essay: 75 hours

-- 10% Participation assessed continually through participation in seminar and structured activities
+- 10% Participation assessed continually through participation during lectures and excursion

 All parts must have been positively assessed in order to pass the course.

 Blackboard will be used in this course.
 Students can register for the Blackboard site two weeks prior to the start of the course.

 Please note: students are not required to register through uSis for the Honours Classes.
 Your registration will be done centrally

 - Cameron, E., R. Engelhardt, D. Lung, A. Rogers and J. Van Den Bergh, 2012,